Revisiting Jurgen Klopp’s first 10 signings as Liverpool manager

 He joined PSG on a free transfer in the summer of 2021, but he failed to convince in the French capital and was shipped out on loan to Jose Mourinho’s Roma last year.

 When Salah joined Liverpool from Roma in 2017, nobody could have predicted the immense impact he would have.

-The Egypt international has become the defining acquisition of the Klopp era, scoring 94 goals in 153 appearances in all competitions.
-Those numbers are just ridiculous.
+The Egypt international has become the defining acquisition of the Klopp era, scoring 187 goals in 307 appearances in all competitions.
+Liverpool’s greatest goalscorer of the Premier League era.